heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part3.md

 - 4 instruments are available to do this test.
 - 3 different laboratory technicicals can run this test
 - No formal calibration is done for the instruments
-- You have the impression that ther is no common, standard procedure to run the test
+- You have the impression that there is no common, standard procedure to run the test

 Having a deeper look into the MFI measurement, thats limits are 198 and 192, 10 % of tolerance range for this measurement is 0.10 x (198 - 192) = 0.6 MFI units.
 A highly capable measurment system should not exceed 10 percent of the part-to-part (or batch-to-batch) variablity.